ganeti/ganeti/doc/design-2.0-commandline-parameters.rst

 ---------

-Ganeti 2.0 introduces several new features as well as new ways to handle instance ressources like disks or network interfaces.
+Ganeti 2.0 introduces several new features as well as new ways to handle instance resources like disks or network interfaces.
 This requires some noticable changes in the way commandline arguments are handled.